Recr/learn-c/README.md

 	A Rock Paper Scissors game.

-* Primes
+* <a href="https://github.com/Recr/learn-c/blob/main/prime_numbers/prime_numbers.c">Prime Numbers</a>

-	A program that returns which number are primes in the specified range.
+	A program that returns which numbers are primes in the specified range.